 In August of 2016, after extensive research and a lot searching, we finally bought a van and got to work building it out into our new home.

 During our time on the road full time, we drove from the East Coast to the West Coast and back again several times.
 We saw incredible beauty, went on crazy adventures, met an amazing community of nomads, and grew deeply as human beings.

 Our lives became more healthy and positive than ever before, and we’re constantly excited for the new experiences that each day brings.

 John got back into long distance running, and Jayme quit drinking permanently (which was a huge, yet successful battle)!
 We picked up new hobbies and habits, from mountain biking to meditation, and found a new dedication to exploring ourselves musically.

 Life on the road isn’t always pleasant, but it’s always filled with opportunities for growth.

 We experienced hardships from having to put Crow down, to Jayme contracting a (luckily temporary) tick-borne illness, to having to replace the transmission in our van.
 But especially when things get tough, this lifestyle has a way of encouraging gratefulness and a positive attitude.

 Through living in a tiny space together, we learned a lot about open communication and the importance of practicing patience, flexibility, and compassion.

-We’ve sat one (and a half) 10-Day Vipassana courses, which have guided us down a path of radical self-discovery and growth.
+We’ve sat two (and a half) 10-Day Vipassana courses, which have guided us down a path of radical self-discovery and growth.
 We met strangers from all over the world, and every story we’ve heard is forever stamped on our hearts.